thanks4opensource/regbits_stm/README.md

 A reasonably extensive unit test suite is included in the [regbits](https://github.com/thanks4opensource/regbits) repository.
 See [documentation](https://github.com/thanks4opensource/regbits#unit_test) and [code](https://github.com/thanks4opensource/regbits/tree/master/unittest).

-Small sets of unit tests for specific features of the STM regbits implementations in this repository are included here, for example in the [stm32f767xx/unittest](stm32f767xx/unittest) subdirectory.
+Small sets of unit tests for specific features of the STM regbits implementations in this repository are included here, for example in the [stm32f103xb/unittest](stm32f103xb/unittest) and [stm32f767xx/unittest](stm32f767xx/unittest) subdirectories.

 To run, `cd` to a unittest directory, and type `make` and optionally `make GOOD=-DGOOD`.
 Nothing will be output if all tests pass, Note that an environment variable, `GCC_ARM_ROOT`, must point to an installed development environment.